fly-apps/flygreeting/.circleci/README.md

 - (Optional) [Docker](https://www.docker.com/) for testing the demo application locally.

 ### Cloning the sample application
 This tutorial uses the [flygreeting](https://github.com/fly-examples/flygreeting) sample application.
-If you use Github, simply fork [the flygreeting repository](https://github.com/fly-examples/flygreeting) to your account and clone it to your local machine.
+If you use Github, simply fork [the `flygreeting` repository](https://github.com/fly-examples/flygreeting) to your account and clone it to your local machine.

-If you use Bitbucket, click the **Create Repository** button, then the **import repository** link at the top right corner and enter the following url: https://github.com/fly-examples/flygreeting.git in the url box, select a project and click the **Import Repository** button.
+If you use Bitbucket, click the **Create Repository** button, click the **import repository** link at the top right corner, and enter `https://github.com/fly-examples/flygreeting.git` in the URL box, select a project and click the **Import Repository** button.
 You can then clone the repository to your local machine.

 ```
 git clone git@github.com:fly-examples/flygreeting.git